First, let me tell you what the Texas model is, and then I’ll tell you what my response was as a motorcycle accident attorney.

 If you know me at this point by watching some of these videos, you know that I love empirical data.
 So, I threw back at him some empirical data as my response and said, “Look I get it, but here’s what the empirical data shows in states where they repealed helmet laws, similar to Texas or even much lenient than Texas.”

 The study showed that afterward, traumatic brain injuries increased by 60 percent or more, deaths increased by 30% or more, and this is in the motorcycle riders themselves.
 One study from 2015 showed that if helmets had been worn in fatal accidents, 700 and some odd individuals in America would not be dead, and that kind of struck me.

-That’s 700 lives, just because they didn’t want to wear a helmet, and to me at the end of the day I look at that and I say, “Come on.
-I get it you want to have your own choice.
+That’s 700 lives, just because they didn’t want to wear a helmet, and to me, at the end of the day I look at that and I say, “Come on.
+I get it, you want to have your own choice.
 I understand that, but we’ve got to also recognize that this is a dangerous hobby riding a bike.
 Not because of us.
 Not because of us riders out there, but because of other people, and we can’t be sure that we’re not going to be the next one that is knocked off our bike, and you’ve got to have that helmet to protect yourself.”

-So, that was my response but I want to hear from you guys.
-What do you think?
 Do you think we ought to go to the Texas model and put the onus on the biker that you’re going to have to get enough insurance to cover injuries that you sustain, even if it’s by a third-party because you’re not wearing a helmet?
 Or should we keep the law where we are, or maybe some variation of that?